 CNA Classes In Alabama

-Currently, there are tens of different Alabama CNA training programs available across the state through community colleges, high schools, nursing schools, technical and vocational schools, online schools, as well as in local hospitals or nursing homes, and other medical care facilities that might be willing to offer free on-the-job training to those who will work for them after completing training and certification.
+When such things are finished, a prospective CNA can apply in different healthcare facilities.
+Currently, there are several CNA training programs in the state of Alabama offered at community colleges, high schools, nursing schools, technical and vocational schools, online schools, as well as in local hospitals or nursing homes.
+There are also some medical care facilities that are willing to offer free on-the-job training to individuals who will work for them after completing training and certification.

 What Do CNAs Do?

-CNAs assist senior nurses and doctors in the hospitals, nursing homes and other health care facilities, and perform a range of duties that fall within the scope of practice of nursing under the guidance and supervision of RNs and LPNs.
-Their primary duties involve providing basic nursing care and monitoring of patients, including assistance with feeding, toileting, bathing, dressing and mobility, taking vital signs, transfer of patients, operating and maintaining medical equipment, and writing down changes in a patient’s condition or behavior, infection control, administering medication, explain prevention methods, etc.
+Certified Nursing Assistants (CNAs) assist senior nurses and doctors in hospitals, nursing homes, and other health care facilities.
+They perform a range of duties that fall within the scope of nursing practice under the guidance and supervision of RNs and LPNs.
+Their primary duties involve monitoring patients and providing basic nursing care such as assistance feeding, toileting, bathing, dressing and mobility, taking vital signs, transfer of patients, operating and maintaining medical equipment, and writing down changes in a patient’s condition or behavior, infection control, administering medication, explain prevention methods, etc.

 CNA Programs and Requirements in Alabama

-- Need to be 16 years or older
+- Needs to be 16 years old or above

-- Have high school diploma or GED certificate (not compulsory)
+- Must possess a high school diploma or GED equivalent

 - No criminal record

-CNA programs in Alabama approved by the Alabama Department of Public Health usually last for for 8 to 12 weeks and cost between $400 to $1000 (depending on the type of program).
+CNA programs in Alabama approved by the Alabama Department of Public Health usually last for 8 to 12 weeks, and cost between $400 to $1200 depending on the facility providing it.
+This may or may not include other expenses like scrubs, medical supplies, books, shoes, living expenses, and more.
 Each approved program should be able to meet the required 75 hours of training to be covered as mandated by the Omnibus Budget Reconciliation Act (OBRA).
+This should include at least sixteen hours of practical or supervised training.
 However, there are some training programs that offer even more hours of training, with most likely 80 hours of classroom instruction and 40 hours of clinical training.

-You will learn several nursing skills like CPR, first aid, vital signs, infection control, patient care, medical terminologies and many others.
-Working as a Certified Nursing Assistant can be your stepping stone towards becoming a Registered Nurse or Healthcare Administrator.
+The CNA training program will let you know how to perform various nursing skills like CPR, first aid, vital signs, infection control, patient care, medical terminologies, and many others.
+Once you become a CNA and work as such, this profession can be your stepping stone towards becoming a Registered Nurse or Healthcare Administrator.
 The solid foundation you get from the training will enable you to be more skillful and competent as you seek to have a higher position in the healthcare field.

-CNA courses combine pharmacology, psychology, anatomy, human body mechanics, CPR certification, basic nutrition, information regarding communication skills with patients, resident rights, safety measures, emergency procedures, and infection control.
+Basically, CNA courses combine pharmacology, psychology, anatomy, human body mechanics, CPR certification, basic nutrition, information regarding communication skills with patients, resident rights, safety measures, emergency procedures, and infection control.
 These programs also include on-site clinical training, which requires students practice under the direct supervision of a licensed medical professional in a field of their choice.
-During the program the students should learn about 25 nursing aid skills, 5 of which would be tested during the certification examination, regarding: hand washing, individual care, keeping rooms clean, preparing bedding, catheter use, monitoring blood pressure and other vital signs, dressing, feeding, positioning and transferring of patients, measuring techniques and keeping health records.
+During the program the students will learn about 25 nursing aid skills, five of which would be tested during the certification examination, regarding hand washing, individual care, keeping rooms clean, preparing bedding, catheter use, monitoring blood pressure and other vital signs, dressing, feeding, positioning and transferring of patients, measuring techniques and keeping health records.

 CNA Certification Requirements in Alabama

-It has been projected that the healthcare field will expand in the years to come.
-So if you want a stable future, you can grab the opportunity to take the CNA training program at several vocational schools, community colleges, universities, technical colleges and nursing facilities in the state of Alabama.
+It has been projected that the healthcare field will expand in the years to come, regardless of the rise and fall of the economy.
+If you want a stable future, you can grab the opportunity to take the CNA training program at several vocational schools, community colleges, universities, technical colleges and nursing facilities in the state of Alabama.

-Within 24 months from the conclusion of their training, applicants must pass the CNA exam.
-In Alabama, this exam is administered by Prometric and comprises of two parts: A written test with 60 multiple-choice questions written in English, covered topics of classroom instruction and based on domains such as: basic nursing skills, basic restorative skills, communication of information, resident’s rights, personal care skills, mental health and social service needs.
-And also a clinical exam conducted under the supervision of an examiner and involves performing five nursing aide skills that are selected randomly from a list of 25 essential skills.
-Fee is $40 for written test and $68 for clinical test and if a examinee is not able to pass certification exam in maximum three attempts, have to retake an approved training program.
+Within 24 months from the conclusion of their training, a state CNA exam follows and applicants must pass this.
+In Alabama, the exam is monitored or conducted by Pearson Vue through the state Department of Health.
+It comprises of two parts; a written test with 60 multiple-choice questions written in English and 10 reading comprehension questions, covering topics of classroom instruction and based on domains such as basic nursing skills, basic restorative skills, communication of information, resident’s rights, personal care skills, mental health and social service needs, and also a clinical exam conducted under the supervision of an examiner and involves performing five nursing aide skills that are selected randomly from a list of 25 essential skills.

-Upon successful completion of the certification exam, candidate’s name is placed as eligible on the Alabama Nurse Aide Registry, which maintains records of all nursing aides licensed to work in the state.
-CNA license must be renewed every 2 years and it is mandatory for the candidate to work for 40 hours or more as a CNA during the same period in order to renew the license.
+Upon successful completion of the certification exam, a candidate’s name will be placed as eligible in the Alabama Nurse Aide Registry.
+The registry maintains records of all nursing aides licensed to work in the state.
+CNA license must be renewed every two years and it is mandatory for the candidate to work for 40 hours or more as a CNA during the same period in order to renew the license.

 CNA Salary and Job Outlook in Alabama